Caste system in Kerala: Ritual pollution during slavery

 The slaves belonged to the lower castes and were employed only for feudal work, and the stigma that they should be kept away from their masters was strictly followed.
 Samuel Mateer, noted that even in the working fields the slaves were supervised from a distance.

 Based on the 1881 census an estimated 40,000 slaves converted to Islam from 1871 to 1881.
 Many slaves also converted to Christianity in Cochin and Travancore during this period.
-During the 1882 Christian Mission Conference, it was reported that the population of Muslim Mapillas were increasing rapidly due to the conversion from the lower strata of the Hindu society, and that the entire west coast could become Muslim.
+During the 1882 Christian Mission Conference, it was reported that the population of Muslim Mapillas were increasing rapidly due to the conversion from the lower strata of the Hindu society, and in such a phase, the entire west coast could become Muslim.